globalopsteam/packer-FreeBSD/README.md

 This repository contains the necessary tools to build a Vagrant-ready FreeBSD virtual machine using Packer.

-The default pkg is 'quarterly'.
-(To-do: change to latest)
+The default pkg was 'quarterly', now 'latest'.

 There are [official FreeBSD] VMs available from the Vagrant Cloud.